A5H-2HILL/Splunk-UF-SIEM/README.md

 ### Step 10: Using Splunk to detect and analyze brute force attack
 ##

-In Splunk's search and reporting app, enter the endpoint index and user invloved In the attack.
+In Splunk's search and reporting app, enter the endpoint index and user involved In the attack.
 Enter 15 minutes as the event window as the attack recently occurred to narrow down the results.

 ![Splunk search](https://github.com/user-attachments/assets/6c46e7c2-09a0-47bd-86c6-400dc7eb3e3a)